 The first week of volunteering fee is 449 USD, for each additional week the fee is 149 USD per week.
-Most of your payment goes to your host family to support them to cook for you and provide your accommodation.
-A small part goes into GLV's organization and administration of your project.
+Most of your payment goes into your host family for accommodation and food.
+Parts of your payment will go to the project to support the bird conservation.
+A small part goes to Green Life Volunteers' support and services.